Ng Soo Hin murders: Death penalty

 On 26 May 1993, after a trial lasting 22 days, Justice T. S. Sinnathuray (who formerly judged Adrian Lim for murder) delivered his judgement.

-In his judgement, Justice Sinnathuray stated that he was satisified on the balance of probabilities that Ng was not suffering from diminished responsibility at the time of Foo's murder, and he accepted the psychiatric evidence of the prosecution.
+In his judgement, Justice Sinnathuray stated that he was satisfied on the balance of probabilities that Ng was not suffering from diminished responsibility at the time of Foo's murder, and he accepted the psychiatric evidence of the prosecution.
 He also opined that Ng murdered Foo Chin Chin out of jealousy due to her deciding to break up with him and it caused him to premeditate the murder of his girlfriend, hence Ng should be held fully accountable for his actions.
 As such, Ng's defence of diminished responsibility was rejected.
 22-year-old Ng Soo Hin was hence found guilty of murder and sentenced to death.

 After the death penalty was pronounced, the prosecution withdrew the second murder charge against Ng for murdering his first victim Ng Lee Kheng that same night of Foo's murder.
 Reportedly, Foo's mother broke down as she heard the trial judge saying her daughter's name, and after Ng's guilty verdict of murder and death penalty were passed, Foo's mother tearfully told the press in Chinese that her daughter died an extremely terrible death.

 On 3 December 1993, Ng Soo Hin's appeal was dismissed by the Court of Appeal, with the three judges L P Thean, Goh Joon Seng and Warren Khoo affirming Justice Sinnathuray's verdict that Ng was fully conscious of his actions and indeed committed the premeditated murder of Foo Chin Chin due to jealousy.
 Since the loss of his appeal, Ng was eventually hanged at Changi Prison.

 In the aftermath, the Ng Soo Hin female homicide case became a case study inside the 1994 book Mental Disorders and the Law, co-authored by Lee Peng Kok, Molly Cheang and Kuan Tsee Chee.
 It was also a case study behind the study of the defence of diminished responsibility in law journals.